The same thoughts I’ve always had about TrailGroove still apply – Excellent photography, in-depth articles, and unbiased gear reviews.

 The favorite navigation app of many experienced outdoor users becomes quite the bargain with a $20 TrailGroove subscription!
 For $20 not only do you get a premium subscription to TrailGroove, but you also receive a free one year Gaia GPS Premium subscription.
 So, for $20 you can get this $40 subscription for a year.
 For that reason alone, TrailGroove Magazine Premium is well worth price.
 And then some.

 With so many clickbait websites, magazines (be it online or print) that “review” gear from advertisers favorably, or the YouTube gear reviewers with questionable experience TrailGroove’s policy of only reviewing equipment purchased with the reviewer’s funds (and not at a discount) is a refreshing one overall.

 Then there are the outdoor articles themselves.
 The articles are not listicles; they are an in-depth look at such topics as backpacking through Glacier National Park.
 And the reviews for any outdoor media extends beyond the simplistic.

 Your subscription helps keep TrailGroove going and continuing to provide a quality outdoor publication.

-If you are interested in supporting some quality writing, photography, and compelling articles from an active outdoor person’s perspective, with the handy bonus of premium Gaia GPS subscription, consider supporting TrailGroove with your premium prescription for only $20.
+If you are interested in supporting some quality writing, photography, and compelling articles from an active outdoor person’s perspective, with the handy bonus of a premium Gaia GPS subscription, consider supporting TrailGroove with your premium subscription for only $24.95.

 Disclosure: As mentioned, I’ve written articles for TrailGroove in the past.
 I purchased a membership for myself.
 I have an ad for my book in the current issue of TrailGroove.